T-Fang/Ocean-Peggle/README.md

     - return to the `Main Menu`

-  - Peg button (Blue, Orange, Erase)
+  - Palette button (Blue, Orange, Erase)

     - blue peg button should be selected by default
-    - after a single click on one of the Peg buttons, other Peg buttons will have lower opacity to indicate that the Peg button is selected.
+    - after a single click on one of the Palette buttons, other Palette buttons will have lower opacity to indicate that the Palette button is selected.
-    - nothing should happen if the already selected Peg button is clicked
+    - nothing should happen if the already selected Palette button is clicked

   - Load button